bigos81/wow-recorder-py/README.md

 # Capabilities
 The application is
-- Connecting to OBS Studio via web-socket client to be able to toggle the recording on and off and manage the completed recording afterwards
+- Connecting to OBS Studio via web-socket client to be able to toggle the recording on and off and manage the completed recording afterward
 - Monitoring World of Warcraft log file to figure out whether a significant activity is happening, significant activities include:
   - Mythic Plus key run start
   - Mythic Raid boss encounter start